paulmillr/noble-curves/README.md

 npm run bench:install && npm run bench
 ```

-During first call of most methods, `init` is done, which calculates base point precomputes.
+noble-curves spends 10+ ms to generate 20MB+ of base point precomputes.
-The method consumes 20MB+ of memory and takes some time.
-You can adjust how many precomputes are generated,
-by using `_setWindowSize`.
+This is done **one-time** per curve.

+The generation is deferred until any method (pubkey, sign, verify) is called.
+User can force precompute generation by manually calling `Point.BASE.precompute(windowSize, false)`.
 Check out the source code.

 Benchmark results on Apple M4: